inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 correcting, please use the KEEP-OLD-VALUE special keyword with the desired $d and $z subfield.

-The $r subfield can contain a string that can be use to restrict the given document.
+The $r subfield can contain a string that can be used to restrict the given document.
 The same value must be specified for all the format of a given document.
 By default the keyword will be used as the status parameter for the "viewrestrdoc" action, which can